Chart Color Schemes

 Population growth drivers in Balga - Mirrabooka are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Balga - Mirrabooka's population was approximately 23,324 as of August 2025, according to AreaSearch's analysis.
-This figure represents an increase of 2,292 people from the 2021 Census, which reported a population of 21,032.
-The increase is inferred from ABS estimates; the population was 23,317 in June 2024 and there were 62 new addresses validated since the Census date.
-This results in a population density ratio of 2,468 persons per square kilometer, placing Balga - Mirrabooka in the upper quartile relative to other locations assessed by AreaSearch.
-The area's growth rate of 10.9% since the 2021 census surpassed both the national average (8.6%) and the SA3 area average, indicating strong population growth.
-Overseas migration contributed approximately 71.4% of overall population gains during recent periods in Balga - Mirrabooka.
+Balga - Mirrabooka's population, as of November 2025, is approximately 23,324.
+This figure represents a growth of 2,292 people since the 2021 Census, which reported a population of 21,032.
+The increase is inferred from ABS estimates; the resident population was 23,317 in June 2024 and there were an additional 62 validated new addresses since the Census date.
+This results in a density ratio of 2,468 persons per square kilometer, placing Balga - Mirrabooka in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate of 10.9% since the 2021 census exceeds both the national average (8.9%) and the SA3 area average, indicating it as a growth leader.
+Overseas migration contributed approximately 71.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends suggest a modest increase for Balga - Mirrabooka.
-By 2041, the area is expected to gain approximately 2,660 persons, representing an overall growth of 11.4% over the 17-year period based on current population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises ABS Greater Capital Region projections from 2023 based on 2022 data.
+Future population trends suggest an increase just below the national median by 2041, with a projected expansion of 2,660 persons and a total gain of 11.4% over the 17-year period.

 Frequently Asked Questions - Population